 - Meanwhile, cook freshly or use leftover rice (just like I happened to do).
 And, truthfully, cold rice is best to use when preparing an egg-fried rice as it is a lot easier to handle it than the sticky hot rice 😉

-- In a separate pan, add 1 tsp coconut oil and break two eggs in.
+- In a separate pan, add 1 teaspoon coconut oil and break two eggs in.
 Scramble the eggs around the pan and when eggs are almost cooked, add the rice.
 Toss this and break it until it mixes well with the egg.

 - When ready, serve both on a plate, add some extra chilly if you wish and enjoy.